Prescribed burned forest.

 SCA's Species Commitment and habitats

 SCA's forests are home to a variety of flora and fauna, and will continue to be so.
 Since 2020, we are working to make our nature conservation measures even more effective.
 Our aim is to improve the habitats that are important for species that are disadvantaged by forestry.
-This will help us achieve even greater precision in our work with biodiversity.
+This will help us achieve an even greater precision in our work with biodiversity.

 owl